-The MCAD community aims to foster engaged and meaningful learning experiences and a collaborative environment to promote academic success in all classrooms, whether Online, HyFlex or In-Person.
-MCAD is committed to creating a space of belonging and care so that students are supported and are able to participate fully in class.
+The MCAD community aims to foster a rigorous, engaging, and meaningful learning experience in a collaborative environment to promote academic success in all classrooms, whether online, hybrid, or in person.
+MCAD is committed to creating a space of belonging and care so that students are supported and can participate fully in class.
 Full participation includes active engagement with course materials, the timely submission of assignments, and attendance at all class sessions.

-Any absences, tardiness, or late assignments can result in the lowering of one's grade, at the discretion of the faculty.
-It is particularly important that students attend the first meeting of all courses whether Online, In-Person, or HyFlex; failing to attend the first class can impact your enrollment in the course and can have consequences on financial aid.
-Additionally, faculty can grant a seat to another student if a registered student has missed the first class session and has not communicated with the faculty to explain their absence.
+Students must attend the first meeting of all courses whether In-Person, Online, or HyFlex; failing to attend the first class can impact your enrollment in the course and have consequences on financial aid.
+Faculty can grant a seat to another student if a registered student has missed the first class session and has yet to communicate with the faculty to explain their absence.

-For Synchronous Online and Hy-Flex courses, students should be prepared to utilize their computer's camera and microphone functions and video platform chat feature to facilitate class engagement.
-Exceptions to this expectation may be arranged on an individual basis with the faculty.
+For Synchronous Online and HyFlex courses, students should be prepared to utilize their computer's camera and microphone functions and video platform chat feature to facilitate class engagement.
+Exceptions to this expectation may be arranged individually with the faculty.

-In the case of extended illness or other documented circumstances that prevent a student from attending class, students must contact their faculty member in writing (via email) who will work with them to determine whether missed classes or assignments can be made up and, if so, ways to satisfy the requirements of the class.
-Students are responsible for obtaining and reviewing any missed class materials.
-Faculty members are advised to communicate with their department chair or director if a student has extended absences.
-Faculty will not reteach a class a student has missed.
+Students are expected to be present and participate for the full duration of every class period.
+In the case of circumstances that prevent a student from attending class, students must contact their faculty member in writing (via email) who will work with them to determine whether missed classes or assignments can be made up and, if so, ways to satisfy the class requirements.
+It is the student's responsibility to plan their schedules to avoid excessive conflict with course requirements.
+Excessive absences, repeated tardiness, or leaving class early may result in a lower grade, at the discretion of the faculty.
+However, some circumstances lead to excused absences from the classroom.